crowdwave/identoro/README.md

 - **Constraints and Defaults**: Any constraints (like `NOT NULL`, `DEFAULT`, etc.) or default values should also be considered to ensure data integrity.
 - **Indexes**: Indexes on the underlying table can help optimize the performance of queries on the view.

-### If you do not already have a users table
+### If you are using Postgres and do not already have a users table

-If you do not have an existing users table, you can use the following SQL to create both the needed users table (in this context you do not need the views):
+If you do not have an existing users table, you can use the following SQL to create the needed users table (in this context you do not need the views):

 ```sql
 -- Create the users table